Unveiling Them

 Innate bacteria transitioned to pathogen and non-human bacteria propagated by gas, food or water; supply of rubber MMPs (tryptophan, phenylalanine & tyrosine), essential for adhesion to host cells; iron to supply oxygen to the pathogen; and low copper status.
 Intestinal bacteria generates numerous metabolites of rubber MMPs that cause bacterial infections, nine of which are known to cause sepsis.

-Fungal infection requirements: fungus transitioned to pathogen, rubber MMPs, iron, low copper.
+Fungal infection requirements: non-human fungus, rubber & plastic MMPs, iron, low copper.

-Viral infection requirements: swine IOs, rubber & plastic MMPs, iron, low copper.
+Viral infection requirements: non-human IOs, rubber & plastic MMPs, iron, low copper.

 A reptile of comparable weight and size (robust & destructive) to humans, with a preferred body temperature of 95°F and that kills by sepsis, is the Komodo lizard.